swyner97/toxicity/README.md

 # toxicity

-###  A command-line application from scratch to manage a company's employee database.
+ ### A pseudonymous social media application that allows users to post and comment ONLY toxic content for laughs and fun.

  ------------------